-The Lake Talks is a series of free, informal talks–either online or in communities near the Lake Michigan shoreline–that address issues of relevance to those communities or the Great Lakes as a whole.
+The Lake Talks was a series of free, informal talks–either online or in communities near the Lake Michigan shoreline–that address issues of relevance to those communities or the Great Lakes as a whole.
 Each event included time for audience interaction and discussion.

 The series kicked off March 4, 2020, with an event in Green Bay.
 Remaining spring 2020 events were postponed due to COVID-19.
-Events from fall 2020 onward have been held via Zoom.
+Events from fall 2020 onward were held via Zoom.
 With staffing changes, the series is on hiatus, but you can watch recordings of past events from the list below.